seleandroferretti/seleandroferretti/README.md

-### Hi There! 👋👋👋
+## Hi There! 👋👋👋

-- 🧑 I’m Leandro Ferretti
+- 🧑 I’m Leandro Ferretti.
+- 💡 I like to explore new technologies and develop software.
-- 👀 I’m interested in web application development
+- 👀 I’m interested in web application development.
-- 🌱 I’m currently learning GraphQL
-- 💞️ I’m looking to collaborate on React projects
+- 💞️ I'm looking to collaborate on web application projects.
+- 🌱 I’m currently learning GraphQL and React Native.